HungerStruck/Strukkit/README.md

 ------

 Build everything from scratch: `./build.sh`
-*The StruckBukkit binary will be located in build/CraftBukkit/target*
+*The Strukkit binary will be located in build/CraftBukkit/target*

-Generate patched StruckBukkit source code: `./prepare-build.sh` *Generated source will be in build/Bukkit and build/CraftBukkit*
+Generate patched Strukkit source code: `./prepare-build.sh` *Generated source will be in build/Bukkit and build/CraftBukkit*

-Compile StruckBukkit from source: `./compile.sh`
+Compile Strukkit from source: `./compile.sh`

-Rebuild StruckBukkit patches from source: `./rebuild-patches.sh`
+Rebuild Strukkit patches from source: `./rebuild-patches.sh`

-Remove all generated files, **including the StruckBukkit source**: `./clean.sh`
+Remove all generated files, **including the Strukkit source**: `./clean.sh`